Technical Sustainable Management Programme in Egypt (TSM-EGYPT)

-TSM-EGYPT is considered a Quality Management System, its requirements aims at the development of Water and Wastewater facilities to reach conformity with the Egyptian regulations, codes, laws and standards in fields of management.
+TSM-EGYPT is a Quality Management System, its requirements aim at developing Water and Wastewater facilities to reach conformity with the Egyptian regulations, codes, law and standards.

-In the context of The Water and Wastewater Management Programme (WWMP) which is implemented by GIZ on behalf of the German federal Ministry of Economic Cooperation and Development (BMZ), the cooperation with the Egyptian Holding Company for Water and Wastewater HCWW and its 25 Affiliated Companies ACs in the sustainable improvement of their services is started since 2007.
+In the context of The Water and Wastewater Management Programme (WWMP), implemented by GIZ on behalf of the German Federal Ministry of Economic Cooperation and Development (BMZ), the cooperation with the Egyptian Holding Company for Water and Wastewater (HCWW) and its 25 Affiliated Companies (ACs) in the sustainable improvement of their services started since 2007.

-Current estimations state that 99% of Egyptian households have access to potable water services and only 50% of Egyptian households have access to sanitation services.
-The insufficient technical and operational quality management of the water and wastewater utilities has devastating effects on O&M cost, revenues, public health, and the environment.
+Currently, about 99% of Egyptian households have access to potable water services and only 50% of Egyptian households have access to sanitation services.
+The insufficient technical and operational quality management of the water and wastewater utilities has negative impact on O&M cost, revenues, public health, and the environment.

-TSM-EGYPT is a system originally developed by the DWA & DVGW (German Water/Gas Associations) to support German Utilities in meeting their regulatory obligations with a particular emphasis on safety standards and regulations.
-TSM- Egypt includes the following activities:
+TSM-EGYPT is a system originally developed by the DWA & DVGW (German Water/Gas Associations) to support German Utilities meet their regulatory obligations with particular emphasis on safety standards and regulations.
+TSM- Egypt focuses on the following pilars:

 • Human resources,

 TSM-EGYPT activities started in 2008 with a comprehensive review of relevant Egyptian laws, regulations and codes.
 A certification Programme supported by DWA- Germany was launched at 2010 and 5 plants have been awarded the TSM-EGYPT certificate of compliance.
 DWA supported the inspection process by providing lead inspectors who in return trained and authorized Egyptian inspectors.
 The next step was the transfer the full responsibility for TSM-EGYPT development, inspections and certification from GIZ- WWMP/DWA to the HCWW.